Onur Avatar

 Probability Mass Function

-A Probability Mass Function gives the probability of each possible value of a discrete random variable.
+Gives the probability of each possible value of a discrete random variable.
 It tells us how likely each outcome is.

 $$ f(x) = P(X = x), \quad \text{where } 0 \leq P(X = x) \leq 1 $$